Technical efficiency and inefficiency: SFA misspecification: Discrete distribution of inefficiency error

 Use of this discrete distribution can result in unexpected behavior of $TI$ and $TE$ with an increase in $\sigu$ induced by an increase in $z$.

 To show this we consider an example with the factor variable $z$, such that $9 \le z \le 17$ and

 so that $\sigu(z)$ is an increasing function of $z$ (left pane of Fig. 1).
-But, in the range $10.5 \le z \le 17$, the behavior of $TI$ and $TE$ are "abnormal", see the right pane of Fig. 1.
+But in the range $10.5 \le z \le 17$ the behavior of $TI$ and $TE$ are "abnormal", see the right pane of Fig. 1.
 In this range both $TI$ and $TE$ are increasing functions of $\sigu$.
 The variance $\sigu$ is an increasing function of $z$.
 That is, an increase in $z$ causes an increase of $\sigu$ which causes a simultaneous increase of $TI$ and $TE$.

-Suppose that the real data are generated with model \eqref{eq:model_specification} with $v$ generated from a normal distribution, and discrete distribution $u$ \eqref{eq:discr2} with parameters \eqref{example_discr}.
-Then, if one one applies the normal-exponential model \eqref{eq:model_specification} and \eqref{eq:exp_density}, the estimates are likely to suffer from model misspecification.
-Use of the normal-exponential model, according to \eqref{ne_ineff_eps} and~\eqref{ne_eff_eps}, an increase in $z$ causes a decrease of $TI$, while the real situation is the opposite.
+Thus if in reality the distribution of $u$ is discrete as in \eqref{example_discr}, that is, $u$ is generated from the discrete distribution and $v$ is generated from a normal distribution so that the model is a normal-discrete model specified by \eqref{eq:model_specification} and \eqref{eq:discr2}, and one applies the normal-exponential model \eqref{eq:model_specification} and \eqref{eq:exp_density}, the estimates are likely to suffer from model misspecification.
+Use of the normal-exponential model according to \eqref{ne_ineff_eps}, \eqref{ne_eff_eps} an increase in $z$ causes a decrease of $TI$, while the real situation is the opposite.